jaimesimns/jaimesmns.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm an M.A.
 Candidate in Public History and Digital Humanities at Carleton University.
-This website is meant as a blog for my public-facing academic work and projects.
-It may also include some random writing as I try to figure out GitHub.

 ### More Information